Xabaril/Balea/docs/source/intro/terminology.rst

 Mappings
 ^^^^^^^^

-Roles comming from authentication system can be mapped to the application roles.
+Roles coming from authentication system can be mapped to the application roles.

 Store
 ^^^^^

-A mechanisim to allow you to store persistent the Balea's object model such us applications, roles, permissions, delegations.
-Balea provides out of the box two stores:
+A mechanism that allow you to store persistent the Balea's object model such as applications, roles, permissions, delegations.
+Balea provides out-of-the-box two stores:

     * ASP.NET Core JSON Configuration Provider.
     * Entity Framework Core.